-A bone graft is when a piece of bone is added to the site of a fracture or other bone problem.
-The new bone can spur bone growth, bridge a gap in a bone, provide support, and help you heal.
-The new bone may come from another part of your body or from another person.
+A bone graft adds a piece of bone to the site of a fracture or other bone problem.
+This can help repair and rebuild damaged bone.
+The new bone may come from another part of the body or from another person.
 Rarely, man-made grafts are also used.

 |Iliac Crest Graft Harvest|

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 - Problems from anesthesia, such as wheezing or sore throat